-Mostly though, this is aimed more at organizers.
+Mostly though, this is aimed more arranged organizers.
 I don’t know about you, but I know every brush I have, and they all have specific jobs, and I can spend a good long while trying to find that specific brush.

 So, I want to get myself for organized, save time looking for things I know I have, and this list reflects those things I find as I search for paint brush organizers that are useful.